TwiN/gatus/README.md

 Confused?
 Read [Securing Gatus with OIDC using Auth0](https://twin.sh/articles/56/securing-gatus-with-oidc-using-auth0).

+The example configuration using [Dex](https://dexidp.io/) as the OIDC provider, can be found in [.examples/docker-compose-oidc](.examples/docker-compose-oidc).

 ### TLS Encryption
 Gatus supports basic encryption with TLS.
 To enable this, certificate files in PEM format have to be provided.